cashfree/cashfree-mcp/README.md

 - `payouts`: Payouts APIs
 - `secureid`: SecureID APIs

+### Elicitation Configuration

+`ELICITATION_ENABLED`: Set to `true` to enable interactive parameter elicitation, `false` to disable (default: `false`)

+When enabled, the MCP server will prompt users for missing required parameters instead of failing with validation errors.
+This provides a more interactive experience by asking users to provide values for required fields that weren't initially supplied.

 ## Tools

 Cashfree MCP has the following tools available, grouped by the product category